-6.12 At Hevingham and Marsham Primary School Partnership and Hevingham Under 5's and Hevingham Under 5's all staff are trained so that they are aware that safeguarding issues can manifest themselves via peer on peer abuse.
+6.14 At Hevingham and Marsham Primary School Partnership and Hevingham Under 5's all staff are trained so that they are aware that safeguarding issues can manifest themselves via peer on peer abuse.
 This is most likely to include, but may not be limited to:

-- bullying (including cyberbullying); - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - sexual violence and sexual harassment; - upskirting - sexting (also known as youth produced sexual imagery); and - initiation/hazing type violence and rituals.
+- bullying (including cyberbullying); - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - sexual violence and sexual harassment; - upskirting; - sexting (also known as youth produced sexual imagery); and - initiation/hazing type violence and rituals.